 Folding or Sliding

 Of course, with a sliding door, you find it easy to make the door appear invisible, which could be useful if you don’t want anyone disturbing you.
+A sliding barn door can help you create a rustic feel in your bedroom without taking up valuable space in a smaller room.

 The Bottom Line